 The top 3 Reasons that come back from this survey we completed were:

-Busy Life – so many people said they felt the pressure to be places, doing things with their lives constantly.
-The pressure of adding the extra thing that week, have their house in perfect condition, work longer hours and travelling too and from work.
-Creating a social image that others would see as being fun but in the mean time are exhausted keeping up.
-The pressure of having things done on time all the time and no time in general to chill out.
+so many people said they felt the pressure to be placed, doing things with their lives constantly.
+The pressure of adding the extra thing that week, have their house in perfect condition, work longer hours and traveling too and from work.
+Creating a social image that others would see as being fun but in the meantime is stress exhausted keeping up.
+The pressure of having things done on time all the time and no time, in general, to chill out.
 No time to be bored – Feeling in demand all the time.
 With no time left for me.

-Mental Illness – after researching this I found these statistics and was intrigued.
+after researching this I found these statistics and was intrigued.
 Has it always been this high?
-Why are we experiencing this level of Mental illness in such a “lucky” country to live in. – I guess it could be due to the first finding “Busy Life” and “full of expectations” to keep up with everything.
+Why are we experiencing this level of Mental illness in such a “lucky” country to live in? – I guess it could be due to the first finding “Busy Life” and “full of expectations” to keep up with everything

 - In each year, approximately one in every five Australians will experience a mental illness.